OkutaniDaichi0106/gomoqt/README.md

 # gomoqt

 The gomoqt is implementations of Media over QUIC in Golang.
-The moqtransport package is an implementation of MOQTransport.
-The moqt package is the original implementation of MOQ, based on MOQTransfork.
+The moqt package is an implementation of MOQTransfork.

 ## Specification

-The specification that this implementation refers to is https://okutanidaichi0106.github.io/moq-transfork/draft-lcurley-moq-transfork.html.
+The specification that this implementation refers to is https://kixelated.github.io/moq-drafts/draft-lcurley-moq-transfork.html.

 ## Set up